 The difficulty with plug in cars is their cost and their newness.
 Even with a federal tax incentive of up to $7,500, the Mass Drive Green Program os $4,000 to $6,000 and the Mass rebate of $2,500, the lithium batteries make these cars too expensive for most of us.
 As of 2016 the Chevy Volt base price is about $34,000 Many other states offer incentives.
 Check out pluginamerica.org for details.
 It is a new idea and many, me included, have "range anxiety."

 We know the arguments against gas cars concerning air pollution, global warming and high gas prices.
 What is going to happen when the organic material hits the ventilating device and we have a real gas shortage?
 Too much of the world's oil depends on too little.
 Economics or politics or conflicts (war) or religious and sectarian differences or any of the other griefs of humanity which we are not able to solve, will catch up with us.
 Governments do not prepare well for a crisis.
 But individuals can.
 Remember the gas lines of the 70's?
 What if the next one lasts for three to five monthes?

 Our change away from oil could take ten or twenty years.
 The longer it takes the greater the chance that something will happen to destroy our oil based economy.
 We all have a stake in this.
 That is when government need to work to anticipate and fix the problem.
 Contact the folks in the Senate and House!

-> The new Mass rebate of up to $2,500, the IRS tax break of up to $7,500 and the price drop of $5,000 on several electric cars (EV) means that a Mass. resident can own an EV car for about $13,000!
+The new Mass rebate of up to $2,500 (for Full EV not hybrids), the IRS tax break of up to $7,500 and the price drop of $5,000 on several electric cars (EV) means that a Mass. resident can own an EV car for about $13,000!
 Also look into the Mass Drive Green program which runs through a few auto dealers

-> Examples: deduct $10,000 from the MSRP of each of the following for the programs above:
+Examples: deduct $10,000 from the MSRP of each of the following for the programs above: